House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Greenworks

 However, demand for a cordless battery-powered line quickly rose.
 This led to the subsequent release of their 24V line.
 Like other power tool brands, this allowed the consumer to quickly switch between their drills, blowers, and saws without requiring special battery packs for each.
 However, they’ve since upped their game.
-While the 24V line is still available, Greenworks has released more powerful lines to accommodate customers that need the extra power.
+While the 24V line is still available, Greenworks has released more powerful lines to accommodate customers needing extra power.

 Ryobi